stentorium/stentor/api/reviews/stentor-utils.api.md

 //
 // @public
 export function isLambdaError(error: LambdaError | Error): error is LambdaError;

+// Warning: (ae-missing-release-tag) "isNumeric" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function isNumeric(num: any): boolean;

 // Warning: (ae-missing-release-tag) "ISO_8601" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //